clevyrjohn/clevyr-skill-browser/README.md

 After setting up your service account, download the credentials JSON file and place it in the `/storage` folder.

-With that done, clone this repository and copy `.env.example` to `.env` then configure `.env` with your environment variables.
+With that done, clone this repository and copy `.env.example` to `.env` then configure that last four lines of `.env` with your Google API variables.

 In your terminal, `cd` into the repository's root directory.
 Then type: